Saturday 4:30 PM

 Click on the Orange "Donate Today" button

-| Online Donation is Available
+|Online Donation is Available

-in the left column and set up your user account
+and set up your user account

 to automatically donate to various funds